 - Click Add Redirect.

-If you were using the default WordPress structure and you decide to change, please ensure you take care of redirects.
+If you were using the default permalink structure and you decide to change, please ensure you take care of redirects.

-If you are creating a new site, you should not have to worry about redirects, simply set the permalink structure you prefer and you should be good to go.
+If you are creating a new site, you should not have to worry about redirect rules, simply set the WordPress permalink structure you prefer and you should be good to go.